skeeto/hash-prospector/README.md

 }
 ```

-More 2-round constants with low bias:
+More 2-round constants with low bias, some even better than `lowbias32`:

     [15 d168aaad 15 af723597 15] = 0.15983776156606694
     [17 9e485565 16 ef1d6b47 16] = 0.16143129787074881